Guides

 What's the best format to save restored photos?

 Save as PNG for archival quality (lossless) or high-quality JPEG (90%+) for sharing.
-Keep your original scans as well—AI technology improves constantly, and you may want to re-process in the future for even better results.
+Keep your original scans too.
+The technology keeps improving, so you may want to re-process them later for even better results.

 Ready to Transform Your Photos?